68 GOP members send letter to Biden admin slamming POTUS for waiving Nord Stream 2 Pipeline sanctions

 House Select Climate Crisis Committee ranking member Garret Graves, R-Ga., led 67 of his GOP colleagues on a letter to Biden on Monday outlining their "strong objections" to the president waiving sanctions on the company constructing Russia’s pipeline project.

-Signatories on the letter include House Energy and Commerce ranking member Cathy McMorris Rodgers, R-Wash., House Minority Leader Kevin McCarthy, R-Calif., and Minority Whip Steve Scalise, R-La.
+Signatories on the letter include House Energy and Commerce ranking member Cathy McMorris Rodgers, R-Wash., House Minority Leader Kevin McCarthy, R-Calif., Minority Whip Steve Scalise, R-La, and Rep. Andy Barr, R-Ky., one of the key players behind the Nord Stream 2 sanctions.

 "These sanctions focused on a one-time communist intelligence officer in the former Soviet-controlled East Germany and close crony of Russian President Vladimir Putin," the lawmakers warned.
 "The completion of Nord Stream 2, which was slowed during the Trump Administration, will be a gift to Putin and his efforts to increase geopolitical influence in Europe."